If you’ve ever gotten a mortgage, you know about underwriting.

 Title Search & Insurance

-The title company will perform a search on the homes title to make sure there are no liens, claims, unpaid taxes, judgements, or unpaid HOA dues on the property.
+The title company will perform a search on the title of the home to make sure there are no liens, claims, unpaid taxes, judgments, or unpaid HOA dues on the property.

 The title company will also buy an insurance policy on the title to guarantee the title is clear and free.
 The underwriter will have copies of the title insurance policy included in the loan file.

 The Home Appraisal

 A home appraisal is always required before closing.
 They want to make sure they are not lending you more money than the home is worth.
 The appraisal sets the market value of the home.
 The lender uses the appraisal to figure the loan to value ratio.

 FHA loans typically have more stringent loan underwriting requirements and can take longer to pass than a conventional mortgage.
 Loan underwriting on an FHA loan can take anywhere from a few days to a few weeks to complete.